 So what are the big online grocery shopping players actually doing right now?
 Are their online services up to the challenge?

-We’ve done a quick online store audit today on Woolworths, Coles, Aldi and IGA as the major food retailers plus we added Amazon who also do some grocery.
-We wanted to see how each is coping.
+We’ve just done a quick online store audit on Woolworths, Coles, Aldi and IGA as the places most Aussies do their grocery shopping.
+Plus we added Amazon who also do some grocery.
+We wanted to see how each is coping with the pandemic challenges.

 And we realise it’s tough.
-We’ve worked in businesses operating in crisis mode in the past.
-We’ve had to run websites on the fly too.
-So we have a lot of empathy for the online retailer teams who’ll be working on these sites at the moment.
-It’s observation and learning, not criticism.
+We’ve worked in businesses operating in crisis mode.
+Running websites on the fly isn’t easy.
+We feel for the online retailer teams who’ll be working hard at the moment.
+Our intent is to observe and learn, not criticise.

 Here we go.

-Well, first off, Coles site loads first time, so one ahead of Woolworths already.
+Well, firstly, Coles site loads first time.
+So they’re one up on Woolworths already.

-Add a couple of videos of their online COO being interviewed on Sunrise and the Curtis Stone advert they currently have on air. and here we have a business that seems on top of it’s response to the Covid-19 outbreak and being there for its customers.
+Add a couple of videos of their online COO being interviewed on Sunrise and the Curtis Stone advert they currently have on air, and here we have a business that’s on top of its Covid-19 response outbreak.
+Coles is there for its customers.

 Learning from Coles Online

-The clarity and simplicity of the communications means Coles has done a great job from a communication point of view.
+The clarity and simplicity shows Coles has done a good job from a communication point of view.

-From an online shopping customer experience point of view, there are a few more challenges, The fact that the coles.com.au is essentially the company site, but you you have to jump in to the shop.coles.com.au part of the site to actually shop.
+From an online shopping customer experience point of view, there are a few more challenges.
+There’s the fact coles.com.au is essentially the company site.
+And you have to go to the shop.coles.com.au part of the site to actually shop.
 This is clunky and confusing.
 It adds an extra step in the process.

 Not so good.

-But when you hit the shop landing page, again a big upfront clear simple message to customers about the new priority service.
+But when you hit the shop landing page, again a big and obvious message to customers about the new priority service.

 Then the default landing pages shows “Shop Essentials”.
-Here we’ve got bananas (always the most shopped single sku in the supermarket), milk, water, strawberries, coffee, cereal.
+Here we’ve got bananas (always the most shopped product in the supermarket), milk, water, strawberries, coffee, cereal.